mrychlik/DeductronCode/README.md

 In folder rychlik/deductron_tf there is a Python script implementing Deductron RNN through Tensorflow.
 This folder has a single script.

-The run of the script
+The run of the script run.py leaves the Tenslorflow logs in folder logs, which can be analyzed with Tensorboard.
+Note that Tensorboard can be also run interactively on one's computer.
+Tensorboard starts a Web server which is used to observe the logs, and it produces a canonical graph of the loss function.
+This is the way to track learning progress.